Robot-Inventor/shadowban-scanner/README.md

 ## Accuracy

-For per-account shadowban detection, as with many other tools, false positives and false negatives can occur.
-On the other hand, per-tweet sensitive flags and age restrictions can be detected almost flawlessly.
+When it comes to detecting shadowbans on an account level, like many other tools, there can be instances of false positives and false negatives.
+However, when it comes to detecting sensitive flags and age restrictions on a tweet level, it can be almost perfectly accurate.
+Therefore, it is recommended to use Shadowban Scanner to continuously monitor the status of your account and tweets, while also utilizing other tools alongside it.

 ## Detection Methods